sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 ### 5.1.
 HA stage

-In the DASH pipeline, the HA can be considered as a substage of the conntrack lookup or a stage that follows the conntrack lookup.
+In the DASH pipeline, the HA can be considered as a sub-stage of the Conntrack Lookup stage or a stage that follows the Conntrack Lookup stage.

 When a packet arrives, it will:

 1. From ENI, pick up the flow table id and HA scope id.
-2. From flow table, pick up the current flow info, such as if flow exists and sync'ed.
+2. From flow table, pick up the current flow info, such as if flow exists and synched.
 3. From HA scope id, pick up the HA set id, HA role and expected flow version if it will create a new flow.
 4. From HA set, pick up the peer DPU information.